yrnmalone0/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **100-decimal_to_hexadecimal** - Converts a number from base 10 to base 16.
 The number in base 10 is stored in the environment variable DECIMAL.

 **101-rot13** - Encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+**102-odd** - Prints every other line from the input, starting with the first line.